 Another of the top free online colleges nationwide, College of the Ozarks is a private Christian liberal arts college.
 The school encourages its students’ Christian, vocational, academic, cultural, and patriotic growth.
 The college offers a student work program and donations that allow full-time students to study tuition-free.
-Students who desire free college tuition can take part in the on-campus work program.
+Students who desire free college tuition can participate in the on-campus work program.
 This free college degree program requires two forty-hour work weeks per school year and 15 hours per week.
 The focus of the college is instilling good, solid, hard work while educating students.
-College credits from participation in the work program, along with the Cost of Education Scholarship and any federal or state financial aid programs, cover all costs related to education like tuition, room, and board.
+College credits from participation in the work program, along with the Cost of Education Scholarship and any federal or state financial aid programs, cover all costs related to education, like tuition, room, and board.

 #22 Macaulay Honors College

 William E. Macaulay Honors College, or Macaulay Honors College, is a selective, co-degree-granting honors college offering free college tuition opportunities.
 It covers four years of undergraduate study, not including the fees and expenses.
 Promising students have the opportunity to receive financial aid and academic support to study and realize their leadership potential through a free online bachelor’s degree.
 All college students can apply for and get a merit scholarship package, so they graduate debt free.
 This package includes tuition, Cultural Passport, a laptop computer, and access to the Opportunities Fund.
 CUNY New York State residents who meet in-state tuition requirements and get the tuition scholarship can graduate free from tuition debt.